 It is also important to know what a drowning child or adult looks like in order to be able to prevent swimming pool accidents at home and elsewhere.

 Many people assume that drowning people will scream or splash.
 The reality is very different.
 During the drowning process, the victims push their arms downward rather than waving for help.
 This instinct is designed to get the mouth to air as quickly as possible.

 When victims are drowning, their mouths sink below and reappears above the water’s surface.
 They have no time to cry out or scream.
 This instinctive response seems hard-wired into humans.

 That is why trained lifeguards are so important in public pools, and why supervision is equally important in private pools.
 If you see someone in a pool begin surfacing intermittently while remaining silent and not kicking, know that he/she needs help immediately.

-Our caring Las Vegas personal injury lawyers can help you determine whether someone is else is liable for your injuries and whether you are entitled to compensation.
+Have you or a loved one been injured in a swimming pool accident in Nevada?
+Our caring Las Vegas premises liability lawyers can help you determine whether someone else is liable for your injuries and whether you are entitled to compensation.
 Best of all, if we take your case, we won’t take a dime until you settle your claim or win your lawsuit.